hmlewis-astro/street_network_deep_learning/final_pres/final_writeup.md

 ### Communication

-In addition to the slides and visuals presented here, this write-up and included visuals will in a forthcoming blog post.
+In addition to the slides and visuals presented here, this write-up and included visuals will be included in a forthcoming blog post.